A Little History

 Stuff I'm working on

-Zoom: I'm impressed with Zoom as is the rest of the world.
+• Zoom: I'm impressed with Zoom as is the rest of the world.
 I got up to speed watching Steve Dotto Channel videos especially his introductory one at https://www.youtube.com/watch?v=s5VU8cmEnTs.
 I use Zoom for family, computer club and genealogy group Zoom sessions, multiple times per week.
 It is the greatest thing to come out of the Pandemic.

-Web Hosting Services.
-I started out in 1996, with web hosting from Netcom http://ix.netcom.com/˜bgeorge This is where my early PCC website lived.
+• Web Hosting Services.
+I started out in 1996, with web hosting from Netcom https://ix.netcom.com/˜bgeorge This is where my early PCC website lived.
 I experimented with using my own wired network, @home, attbi and comcast.com to contain my experiments with HTML pages.
-I settled on http://Westhost.com service using the bdgeorge.com domain for many years.
-I moved on to using two hosts, http://Webhostinghub.com for my WDGEO.COM domain and http://dreamhost.com for my COMPUGEN.ORG domain.
+I settled on https://Westhost.com service using the bdgeorge.com domain for many years.
+I moved on to using two hosts, https://Webhostinghub.com for my WDGEO.COM domain and https://dreamhost.com for my COMPUGEN.ORG domain.
 I currently have 3 years of SSL hosting service for both through August 2024.

-Photo album creation.
+• Photo album creation.
 With all the photos, one must have a way of displaying them online.
 Early on, I used Adobe's Fireworks program that created web-based photo albums for Dreamweaver.
 I also used Mac's iPhoto program to produce a couple photo books and web-based photo albums until 2021.
 In October, 2021 I discovered jAlbum, a web photo album program that does just what I want; Mass photo import, rearrange photos, easy comments and great HTML-based photo albums with many "skins" to choose from.
 After all these years, finding the perfect Web Photo Album program (both PC and Mac versions are available) was worth the $59.95 price.
 They also have a 30 day full-functioning version to try out.
 I didn't subscribe to their hosting service https://williamcgeorge.jalbum.net as I have plenty of my own.

-Started maintaining the Indiana County U.S. Pennsylvania, Genweb Web Site on August 20, 2012 (the birthplace of my 2nd GGF Samuel George.
+• Started maintaining the Indiana County U.S. Pennsylvania, Genweb Web Site on August 20, 2012 (the birthplace of my 2nd GGF Samuel George.
 Added Santa Cruz County (the county where I was born), California on Sept.
 20, 2015, added Mendocino County, California (The county my paternal Grandparents retired to), in 2017 and as assistant coordinator, Mercer County, Pennsylvania, (the county my 2nd GGS Samuel George retired to) in January, 2021.
 In 2022 I began maintaining the Elkhart County Genweb site http://ingenweb.org/inelkhart/, the place where my grandfather George was born.
 I also maintain https://sites.rootsweb.com/~billgeorge/, personal website space provided by Rootsweb.
 However it's going away soon according to Ancestry.com, so I transferred the information here https://billgeorge.com/usgenweb/.

-Genealogy: My mother's genealogy... starting with Henry Austin Snider, my mother's maternal grandfather, born in Ohio in 1868.
+• Genealogy: My mother's genealogy... starting with Henry Austin Snider, my mother's maternal grandfather, born in Ohio in 1868.
 He has descendants in the west (Oregon, Washington, Idaho, Arizona, California, etc).
 I'm also working on my George line, but it's slow going.
 I've identified Samuel George b.
 1815 (Indiana County, Pennsylvania), d.
 1889 (Mercer County, Pennsylvania), m.
 1842, my 2nd great grandfather and am attempting to confirm his father who was Irish according to the 1880 census (of Samuel and Emily George, residing in Sandy Lake, Mercer County, PA since 1871).
 I think I found him, a William George, father of Isabella and Samuel George.
 My father's mother was an only child, so descendant research is the same as my grandfather.

-Photography, stamp collecting, keyboard playing.
+• Photography, stamp collecting, keyboard playing.

 I've accumulated many of my favorite genealogy links on my personal Genealogy web page.
-One link that's really cool is http://www.zillow.com/ that lets you be very nosy and see what home prices are.
+One link that's really cool is Zillow that lets you be very nosy and see what home prices are.
 I use Twitter, Facebook and Instagram.
 They are easy to set up, and are FREE, as are Blogspot blogs.
-FYI, Facebook allows you to create a free personal Facebook "Page" in addition to your own Facebook News Feed.
+FYI, Facebook allows you to create free personal Facebook pages in addition to your own Facebook News Feed.
 Also, Facebook allows creation of open and members-only Facebook groups.
 There are thousands and thousands of Facebook groups on every topic you can think of.

 Internet Presence